Extracts from the Memorandum Of Their Beatitudes The Patriarchs

 The Christian Vision of Jerusalem

 6. Through a prayerful reading of the Bible, Christians recognize in faith that the long history of the people of God, with Jerusalem at its center; is the history of salvation which fulfils God’s design in and through Jesus of Nazareth, the Christ.
 The one God has chosen Jerusalem to be the place where His name alone will dwell in the midst of His people so that they may offer to Him acceptable worship.
+Even now people venture to Jerusalem taking the opportunity to visit the holy land and be close to God.
+They venture the streets after their stay in apartments in Jerusalem, visiting various holy sites.
 The prophets look up to Jerusalem, especially after the purification of the exile: Jerusalem will be called “the city of justice, faithful city (Is 1,26.27) where the Lord dwells in holiness as in Sinai (cf PS 68,18).
 The Lord will place the city in the middle of the nations (Ez 5,5), where the Second Temple will become a house of prayer for all peoples (Is 2,2, 56,6-7).
 Jerusalem, aglow with the presence of God (Is 60,1), ought to be a city whose gates are always open (Is, 11), with Peace as magistrate and Justice as government.
 (Is, 17).

 In the vision of their faith, Christians believe the Jerusalem of the Prophets to be the foreseen place of the salvation in and through Jesus Christ.
 In the Gospels, Jerusalem rejects the Sent-One, the Savior; and He weeps over it because this city of the prophets that is also the city of the essential salvific events – the death and resurrection of Jesus – has completely lost sight of the path to peace (cf Lk 19,42).